Redoudou/Leaseatblock/README.md

  - [Rent Regulation in NYC: How it works, what went wrong, and how to fix it](https://www.cssny.org/publications/entry/rent-regulation-in-new-york-city)

-### After the Hackathon :
-Present this project to the [NYCEDC](https://edc.nyc/) and the think tank [New America](https://www.newamerica.org/) to have support of policy makers and lobbysts to deploy the solution to New York City and the 36 other american cities with rent regulations.

 ### The context:
 A product of nearly 100 years of advocacy and legislation, rent regulation is critical for low-income New Yorkers.